-Not only does it work out costing you less money, it’s also far quicker.
+Not only does it work out costing you less money, but it’s also far quicker.
 It’s also less invasive, so should you decide to sell your house at any point, the new owners won’t have a concrete slab in the garden to deal with.

 To ensure your area is completely rectangular, use string to measure from corner to corner, ensuring the distance is the same across both diagonals.